richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 The IETF Executive Director handles the daily tasks and management, and they are overseen by the LLC Board of Directors.

-{{LLCLEGAL, Section 6}} describes the legal relationship between the LLC and ISOC.
+{{ISOCIETF, Section 6}} describes the legal relationship between the LLC and ISOC.

+## IETF Secretariat

+The administrative functions necessary to support the activities of the IETF are performed by a Secretariat hired by the IETF LLC.
+The Secretariat handles much of the logistics of running the in-person meetings, and is responsible for maintaining the formal public record of the Internet standards process {{IETFPROCS}}.

 ## Internet Society (ISOC)

+Internet standardization is an organized activity of the ISOC, with the Board of Trustees being responsible for ratifying the procedures and rules of the Internet standards process {{ISOCIETF}}.

-ISOC plays a small but important role in the standards process.
+ISOC also plays an important role in the standards process.
 It appoints the NomCom Chair, confirms IAB candidates, and acts as the last resort in the appeals process.